 In general, name spaces are used to extend the set of possible identifiers and thus inhibit potential name clashes.
-SAC supports multiple name spaces, although these are not explicitly defined by the programmer.
+SaC supports multiple name spaces, although these are not explicitly defined by the programmer.
 Instead, every module and program has its own name space.
 The name space of a module is denoted by its name, a program uses main as its name space identifier.
-As an example of using name spaces consider Listing 5.1.
+As an example of using name spaces, look at the modified hello world listing below.

 '''

 int main()

-{
+2 {

-StdIO::printf("Hello World!\n");
+3 StdIO::printf( "Hello_World!\n");

-return 0;
+4 return(0);

-}
+5 }

 '''